sseefried/open-epidemic-game/README.md

 ## Introduction

 For the past few months I've been working on a simple mobile game written in Haskell.
-This repo contains everything I've done up to this point as open source.
+This repo contains everything I've done up to this point.
+It is my gift to the Haskell community and I hope it inspires some of you to write more games in Haskell for mobile devices.

 I've now forked to a private repo and hope to continue development.
 I've got big plans for the final game, including significant changes to the game play.
 Hint: it will no longer just be a one-tap wonder, and will involve more strategic elements.

 ## Want to help beta test the game?